BalasubramaniM/subreddits/README.md

 npm start
 ```

+(Enable CORS if you face any issue with Access-Control-Allow-Origin)

 ## Getting Started

 Open [localhost:3000](http://localhost:3000) file in your browser and see how Meesho subreddit app works.

 ## Demo

-Preview of the application can be found at [balsu.me/meesho-frontend-challenge](http://balsu.me/meesho-frontend-challenge/).
+Preview of the application can be found at [balsu.me/meesho-frontend-challenge](https://balsu.me/meesho-frontend-challenge/).

 ## Authors